 Catcalling, leering, and groping are seen as something women have to put up with if we want to travel, and that’s not right.

 I’m oversimplifying now but, I don’t think the problem is traveling to India, I think it’s a lack of respect for women’s bodily sovereignty all around the world.

 Let me repeat that, if you have two weeks worth of vacation time per year and you like to spend one of them relaxing in a foreign country, India is not a good choice.

 If your image of India is one of yoga, serenity, and deeply spiritual people, banish that thought from your mind before you book a flight.
-There are places in India where you can get that kind of experience, and I’ll share a few of them with you in my next post, but don’t go to India thinking the whole country is a relaxing retreat because you are sorely mistaken and setting yourself up to be disappointed.
+There are places in India where you can get that kind of experience, and I share a few of them with you in the next post on northwest India, but don’t go to India thinking the whole country is a relaxing retreat because you are sorely mistaken and setting yourself up to be disappointed.

 : : :

-Emma Holliday is a freelance writer and travel blogger currently based in Boston.
+Emma Holliday is a freelance writer and travel blogger.
 When she’s not busy wishing she were a polyglot, she’s backpacking Europe, working on an organic farm in Hawai’i, or drinking copious amounts of tea.
 Read more of Emma’s writing on her blog, An Opportune Moment.